Read This First

 Prompt 2: Describe the interplay between human emotions and faulty cognitive skills that prevents humans from accurately assessing risks.

-At this stage, the gain is not memorizing the conclusion but learning to think with Develop Risk Treatment Plans, Implement Risk Treatment Plans, and Monitor and Review.
+Treat Develop Risk Treatment Plans, Implement Risk Treatment Plans, and Monitor and Review as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Availability Heuristic